NikeyCrafts/NikeyCrafts/README.md

 Hey!
 I'm NikeyCrafts 👋.
-I'm a beginner in programming!
+I'm a beginner in programming! 😁
-Just want to learn some languages to get started.
+Tryna code in Python mainly. 🐉